The first cohomology, derivations and the reductivity of a (meromorphic open-string) vertex algebra: Meromorphic open-string vertex algebras, modules and cohomology

-Since (\ref{derivation}) holds for all $w'\in W'$, we have proved that $f_{\Psi}$ is a derivation from $V$ to $W$.
-We obtain a linear map defined by $\Psi\mapsto f_{\Psi}$ from the space of closed $1$-cochains to the space of derivations from $V$ to $W$.
-This map is invertible because of the formula $(\Psi(v))(z)=e^{zD_{w}}f_{\Psi}(v)$.
-Thus we obtain an isomorphism from the space of closed $1$-cochains to the space of derivations from $V$ to $W$.
+Now from the formula $(\Psi(v))(z)=e^{zD_{W}}f_{\Psi}(v)$, we see that the map $\Psi\mapsto f_{\Psi}$ above is invertible with the inverse given by $f\mapsto \Psi_{f}$.
+We obtain an isomorphism from the space of closed $1$-cochains to the space of derivations from $V$ to $W$.
 Moreover, we have proved that this isomorphism maps exact $1$-cochains to inner derivations.
 Thus $\hat{H}^{1}_{\infty}(V, W)$ is isomorphic to the quotient space of the space of derivations from $V$ to $W$ by the space of inner derivations. \epfv

 We now discuss another type of derivations from $V$ to $W$ which play an important role in our main theorem.

 \begin{prop} Let $w$ be an element of $W_{[1]}$ such that